 These events occur regularly and at all scales, thus increasing vulnerabilities and creating cycles of poverty as they erode the resilience of the most vulnerable inhabiting highly exposed areas.
-Most damaging events in the past have been cyclones, droughts, floods, and landslides; 75 percent of all disasters between 1980 and 2013 have been the result of hydrometeorological hazards (GFDRR, 2019; Ullah & Takaaki, 2016).
+Most damaging events in the past have been cyclones, droughts, floods, and landslides; 75% of all disasters between 1980 and 2013 have been the result of hydro meteorological hazards.
 However, seismic events are still a particular concern due to the vicinity of the Himalayan orogenic zone, activity of which has triggered severe large-scale earthquakes.
 For example, the past earthquake measured 7.2 on the moment magnitude scale resulted in catastrophic losses in Kashmir in 2005.

-The Kashmir earthquake killed nearly 75 000 people and destroyed 3 million homes partly due to massive-scale landslides (Naranjo, 2008).
+The Kashmir earthquake killed nearly 75,000 people and destroyed 3 million homes partly due to massive-scale landslides (Naranjo, 2008).
 Furthermore, the tectonic activity of the main plates may trigger the other complex fault zones which have the potential for severe failures.
-For example, the earthquake of 2008 in Balochistan, where the strike-slip failure of the Chaman fault (driven by the collision of the Indian and Eurasian plates which further interact with the Afghan block) caused a main shock of Mw 6.4 which further cascaded into 1185 total recorded shocks (Yadav, et al., 2012).
+For example, the earthquake of 2008 in Balochistan, where the strike-slip failure of the Chaman fault (driven by the collision of the Indian and Eurasian plates which further interact with the Afghan block) caused a main shock of Mw 6.4 which further cascaded into 1185 total recorded shocks.